Top 11 strategies to improve KYC conversion rates

 Employing a tiered risk-based approach in KYC verification reassures compliance veterans that stringent checks will still occur, but they will be strategically timed, reducing upfront friction.

-OCR (Optical Character Recognition) is a process that converts an image of a document - like a passport or other form of identification - into machine-readable text.
+OCR (Optical Character Recognition) is a process that converts an image of a document, like a passport or other form of identification, into machine-readable text.

-4. Pre-populate onboarding forms
+4. Pre-populate onboarding forms with third-party data

+Third-party sources include government databases, credit bureaus, or identity verification services.
 Not only does this make the process much quicker for customers, but it also reduces the risk of mistakes.
-One study found miscommunications between employees and new clients account for 2-5% of mistakes in forms.
+One study found that miscommunications between employees and new clients account for 2-5% of form mistakes.

 5. Use behavioral biometrics to spot suspicious actors